lazyTurtle21/Dynamic-String/README.md

 # Structure Dynamic String
 > implementation of CString

-Version of C-String, but without \0
+Dynamic version of C-String, but without \0

 ## Building
 ### Libraries